mazhengcn/deeprte/docs/README.tex.md

 ### Convert datasets

-Then we need to convert/concatenate MATLAB datasets into one single `*.npz` dataset for training and testing by running:
+Then we need to convert/concatenate MATLAB datasets into one single `*.npz` dataset for training and testing:

 - Default: